Timeless Archives, Timely Connections: Preserving Endangered Documentary Heritage and Inspiring Collaboration

 Background

-Marking 20 years of the Endangered Archives Programme, the conference will highlight the Programme’s achievements and explore common themes and topics crucial to safeguarding documentary heritage and cultural legacy.
+Marking 20 years of the Endangered Archives Programme, the conference highlighted the Programme’s achievements and explored common themes and topics crucial to safeguarding documentary heritage and cultural legacy.

 EAP facilitates the digitisation of archives around the world that are in danger of destruction, neglect or physical deterioration.
 Thanks to generous funding from Arcadia, a charitable foundation that works to preserve cultural heritage and promote open access to knowledge, EAP has provided grants to 500 projects in over ninety countries worldwide, in more than a hundred languages and scripts.
 These archives broaden understandings of our shared histories, enabling access to and connections between underrepresented yet transformative stories and perspectives.